ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

   2. Initialize the Git Repository.
   3. Make sure that the Git repo has a master branch before you proceed with the next steps.

-**Note:** *Please make sure that the you do not connect to a Git Repository that was previously connected to another Azure Data Factory, this may cause conflicts in the data factory's resources.
+**Note:** *Please make sure that you do not connect to a Git Repository that was previously connected to another Azure Data Factory, this may cause conflicts in the data factory's resources.*

 1. Open the Azure Data Factory that you want to connect with a Git repository.